 What are the options?

 If you want to use your savings to achieve something positive for the environment and society, what are the options and how do you go about it?
-This page aims to provide you with a good place to start.
-It’s set out under the following headings:
+It’s a complex topic so this page aims to provide you with a good place to start digging.
+It’s set out under the following main headings:

 - Investing in the stock market